-The Life of a Biblical or Secular Hermit - Old Testament, New Testament or None
+The Biblical or Secular Hermit - Old Testament, New Testament or None

 The hermit life can still be one of isolation, if that isolation is what is most effective for a person and also chosen by the hermit.
 I think, also that the hermit life can be spiritual or secular.
 Thoreau at Walden Pond lived a hermit life of both, I think.

 Carry more lightning in the hand and less thunder in the mouth.— Plains Indian Nations

 A hermitage is a religious retreat, so I think that the wondrous retreat in Kentucky is a grand venue for being a hermit.
 A businessman that was sick and tired of things planned to spend a week and spent a year, completely rejuvenated.
 Ironically hermitage is also a word meaning wine grape and the monks make good wines, and cheeses, and other products.

 Do you ever just want to be alone?
 Some of us would simply like to find a library that still has a silent corner and is not all "community house" full of gossip, yak-yakking cell phones, and hanging-out looking for trouble.
 Still, you can be a one-day hermit at a local retreat.
 One on the East Side of Columbus sponsors All Day Thursday At the Retreat.
 You can go the night before for a very reasonable fee, less than a motel, sleep well, and have peace and quiet all the next day.
 Another in Cleveland advertises: 57 acres of forest, meadow, and prayer pathways; homecooked meals, basketball court, library, and more.
 One need not be Catholic or of any denomination or faith to enjoy these centers.